Malina Moye: Career

 After releasing her single "Girlfriend" and cross-marketing it with her new calendar "Spend 12 Months With Malina Moye: Hot Fun in California Sun," she caught the attention of critics alike, who dubbed Malina a "Madonna-like ingénue of marketing".
 This helped land her song, "Girlfriend", on the R&B Hip-Hop Sales Billboard listing at number 43 for one week.
 Recently, Guitar World Magazine named Moye as one of the ten female guitarists in the world to know.

 Moye's next single "Alone" was released independently, peaking at number 10 on the Billboard R&B Hip-Hop single sales chart, and remained on the chart for over twenty weeks.
 The song also reached number 93 on the Hot R&B Airplay chart and number 27 on the Billboard Hot 100.
 She has appeared on national TV shows including Weekends at the D.L., Emeril Live and morning shows such as Good Morning Chicago and Showcase Minnesota.
 In 2007, Moye was featured in the UK documentary Stratmaster: The Greatest Guitar Story Ever Told, alongside Robert Cray, Mark Knopfler, and Jimi Hendrix.
 Moye has also been seen on the catwalk and on the silver screen.

 With her unorthodox style and musicianship, Moye received an invite to appear at the Robert Johnson Blues Festival as the only female singer, lefty guitarist on the roster, sharing the stage with last living blues musicians David "Honeyboy" Edwards, Hubert Sumlin, and Pinetop Perkins.
 In 2009, Moye opened for Robin Thicke and Boyz II Men on several US dates.

-Along with playing at other notable festivals around the world, Moye serves as an ambassador to HRH Prince Charles' The Prince's Trust, to which she donated her song "Hustler's Blues" to the trust-supported, charitable Wilberforce compilation record released on AMD/Universal Music.
+Along with playing at other notable festivals around the world, Moye serves as an ambassador to the King's Trust of King Charles III, to which she donated her song "Hustler's Blues" to the trust-supported, charitable Wilberforce compilation record released on AMD/Universal Music.
 With a soft digital release in 2009, Moye released Diamonds & Guitars.
-That fall Malina was also a part of Victoria's Secret's "Life is Pink" campaign and sang the National Anthem for more than 40,000 people at the Petco Park Cubs Vs. Padres baseball game.
+That fall Malina was also a part of Victoria's Secret's "Life is Pink" campaign and sang the National Anthem for more than 40,000 people at Petco Park for a Cubs vs. Padres baseball game.
 Moye also received her own day and a proclamation from the Mayor of her hometown for her musical contributions before performing at the Rock and Roll Hall of Fame and Museum in Cleveland honoring Michael Jackson.

-In 2010 Moye played the National Anthem on the guitar at the sold-out Vikings/Cowboys game in her hometown of Minneapolis in front of 80,000 people, making history as the first African-American woman to play the anthem on electric guitar at a professional sports event.
+In 2010 Moye played the National Anthem on the guitar at the sold-out Vikings/Cowboys game in her hometown of Minneapolis in front of 80,000 people, making history as the first woman, not to mention the first African-American woman, to play the anthem on electric guitar at any professional sports event.
 Also in 2010, Moye was named best dressed at the 52nd Grammy awards, wearing an electric blue dress by Kevan Hall.